rbdannenberg/arco/doc/ugens.md

 mono channel in the middle of a stereo field, use a 2-channel gain, which could be as simple as a Const Ugen with values [0.7, 0.7].

-`/arco/mix/new id chans` - Create a new mixer with `chans` output channels.
+`/arco/mix/new id chans wrap` - Create a new mixer with `chans` output channels.
+The mixer will "wrap" extra channels if wrap (integer) is non-zero.

 `/arco/mix/ins id name input gain` - Insert an input to the mixer.
 The `name` must not match the name of another input, or the existing input